thelonious/kld-intersections/README.md

 - Minimize external dependencies
 - Make it easier to port to other languages
 - Assume this is a low-level API upon which other APIs will be built
-- Be a potential educational resource by demonstrating each intersection type independently, without relying on the results of other intersection types

 # Installation